 CSMaP Election Seminar Series: Fall 2020

-This fall, the NYU Center for Social Media and Politics brought together leading scholars to explore the relationship between new media technologies and democratic politics.
+Fall 2020, the NYU Center for Social Media and Politics brought together leading scholars to explore the relationship between new media technologies and democratic politics.
 Our virtual CSMaP Seminar Series highlighted the latest research and identified future research we need in the lead-up to and aftermath of the November elections.

-Speakers will explore the following questions:
+Speakers explored the following questions:

 - How does information spread through online networks, and what can we do to mitigate the harmful effects of misinformation?